-- Perform safely and effectively the expectations of the job description.
+- Safely and effectively perform the expectations of the job description.

 - Internship (Field): 12

 Total Required Hours = 68

 - Be 17 years of age at the time of enrollment and 18 years of age to be eligible to participate in the required field internship.

 - Be physically capable of performing the essential duties of an Emergency Medical Responder.

 - Hold a current CPR course completion card at the American Heart Association BLS level or the American Red Cross "CPR for the Professional Rescuer” level.

 You may apply for admission into the Emergency Medical Responder Course by completing the application.
-The application deadline is two weeks prior to the start of the course and a maximum of 24 students will be accepted on a first come-first serve basis.
+The application deadline is two weeks prior to the start of the course.
+A maximum of 24 students will be accepted on a first come-first serve basis.
 Application will be emailed to student after registration.
 Please click here to be directed to the registration site.